-Student Learning Outcomes
+Student Learning Outcomes (from Course Outline)

-1. The student will demonstrate a firm understanding of the behavior of DC and AC electrical circuits.
+1. The student will demonstrate a firm understanding of the behavior of DC electrical circuits.

-2. The student will demonstrate analytical skills and insights that can be expanded and applied to more advanced circuits encountered in later courses.
+2. The student will demonstrate analytical skills and insights that will be expanded and applied to more advanced circuits encountered in later courses.

-3. The student will use a mathematical and problem solving approach for introductory circuit analysis, based on fundamental DC and AC circuit principles and math concepts.
+3. The student will use a mathematical and problem solving approach for introductory circuit analysis, based on fundamental DC circuit principles and math concepts.
 This will include the use of computer simulations.

-4. The student will demonstrate facility at constructing and troubleshooting basic DC and AC circuits in the laboratory with proper use of test equipment.
+4. The student will demonstrate facility at constructing and trouble shooting basic DC circuits in the laboratory with proper use of test equipment.